 Check out this video to learn more about surveying for the telecommunication industry.

 Why are some areas like this?
-Simply put, smaller communities are not prioritized because they cannot bring in revenue for companies to capitalize on.
-Companies where advertising opportunities and data selling are the priority, not the care of the area’s inhabitants.
+Simply put, companies do not prioritize smaller communities because they cannot generate revenue.
+Companies that prioritize advertising opportunities and data selling over the care of the area’s inhabitants.

-Extenuating circumstances such as natural disasters and the 2020 pandemic change everything completely.
+Extenuating circumstances such as natural disasters and the 2020 pandemic changed everything completely.

 The Importance of Inclusivity in Mapping Google Maps Inclusivity

-Natural disasters are increasing in numbers globally.
-For even the richest and considered most developed countries these can still be catastrophic.
+Natural disasters are increasing in number globally.
+For even the richest and considered most developed countries, these can still be catastrophic.
 Help pours in from all sides, and relief organizations and charities begin work locating people, providing care and aid, and starting the task of rebuilding.

 Let’s go back to the above.
 The relief workers arrive and…then what?
-There’s no map, no directive, no clue where settlements are, and no previous data on lakes to focus on potential flood-risk areas, the issues are endless, and in a time-sensitive situation such as a natural disaster, not being mapped costs lives.
+There’s no map, no directive, no clue where settlements are, and no previous data on lakes to focus on potential flood-risk areas.
+The issues are endless, and in a time-sensitive situation such as a natural disaster, failing to map these areas costs lives.

 Here we discuss how and why the collection of accurate and high-quality data is so crucial in post-disaster management and recovery.